FAIRmat-NFDI/data-modeling/nexus-metainfo/adr/ADR-003-base-section-mapping.md

 | `NXdata` | `Data` | `basesections.ActivityResult` | NXdata holds the result of a measurement |

 All other NXDL base classes inherit from `Object` (the generated `NXobject` class), giving the full NeXus class hierarchy in Python.

+The idea is that later, when we have an initially stable Python representation, we remove `BASESECTIONS_MAP` and define the parent classes directly inside the classes in the `.py` files.

 ### Multiple inheritance rule